State coronavirus deaths rise by 45, including 7 in Palm Beach County

 The state record is 83 on Tuesday, April 28.
 The county's most was 17 on that date as well as that number last Thursday.

-One death was reported in the Treasure Coast area with St. Lucie increasing to 30, as Martin and Indian River remained at 9, and Okeechobee none.
+One death was reported in the Treasure Coast area with St. Lucie increasing to 30, a 62-year-old man, as Martin and Indian River remained at 9, and Okeechobee none.
 Martin's last death was last Friday and Indian River on May 12.

 BrightspotCmsObjectBegin {} New cases statewide BrightspotCmsObjectEnd increased from 379 to 651 to a total of 53,285.
 Several testing locations' sites were curtailed because of bad weather.